tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 {% include course_image.html size="large" url="https://eventil.com/presentations/pOszD6" filename="twiliouserresearch" ext_print="png" ext_web="png" alt="Code samples with Twilio research" caption="Twilio found that when pages had fewer sentences before code samples, the pages engaged users more." %}

-Pages with less than 4 sentences before code samples performed twice as well as pages with 11 sentences before code samples.
+Specifically, pages with less than 4 sentences before code samples performed twice as well as pages with 11 sentences before code samples.
 Jarod Reyes explains:

 > It's a mental block more than it is not being able to see code.
 It tells a developer that this page has a lot to say, and that they have a lot to do.
 They don't want to necessarily want to spend the time to read what you want to say.
 We saw this across section length; we saw this across page depth.
 Any time that there is a lot or prose on a page and not a lot of code, that page didn't perform well. ([How Twilio Writes Documentation](https://eventil.com/presentations/pOszD6))

-When developers see code, it's the equivalent of seeing a task-based topic with a user guide &mdash; the code indicates a concrete action for the developer to take.
+In other words, when developers see code, it's the equivalent of seeing a task-based topic with a user guide &mdash; the code indicates a concrete action for the developer to take.
+This attracts the developer's attention.

 ## Don't just provide reference docs